oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ```

 ### **<mark>/invalid</mark>**
-When the user inputs an invalid route, they the following error message.
+When the user inputs an invalid route, they get the following error message.
 ```
 {
     "error": "Route not found"